juliannicb/blocklotto-fun/DEPLOYMENT.md

 ### Demo Mode on Vercel

-You can deploy the frontend without live contracts using demo mode.
+You can deploy the frontend without live contracts using demo mode — the app will be fully interactive using an in-browser mock store.

 - Use `frontend/.env.demo` as a template.
 Either:
   - Copy locally: `cp frontend/.env.demo frontend/.env.local` and run `pnpm -C frontend dev`.